-Think of your screen as a container separated in content areas that form a grid.
-Once the size of the screen changes, the content areas will adjust accordingly in order to stay within the container.
+Think of your screen as a container separated into different content areas that form a grid.
+Once the size of the screen changes, the content areas adjust accordingly in order to stay within the container.

 The grid will end up with a different shape but the content will still be there.
 The ability of the content areas to move is characterized as “fluid.”